ELF-Lab/ParserTools/docs/morphological_source.md

 ## Phonological Rules (`.xfst`)
 `phonology.xfst` includes the phonological rules that will be incorporated into the FST to produce inflected forms.

-Specifically, `FSTmorph/assets/compile_fst.xfst` ultimately creates the actual FST files from the combination of `all.lexc` (one of the generated `.lexc` files) and `phonology.xfst`.
+Specifically, `FSTmorph/assets/compile_fst.xfst` ultimately creates the actual FST files from the combination of `all.lexc` (a compilation of all the generated `.lexc` files) and `phonology.xfst`.
 Both of these are hardcoded into `compile_fst.xfst`.
 In `OjibweMorph`, the [Makefile](https://github.com/ELF-Lab/OjibweMorph/Makefile) copies both `.xfst` files into the output directory along with all the generated `.lexc` files, so that all these files are in the same place. `compile_fst.xfst` is a language-general way of combining these two files containing language-specific information.

 Here is an example phonological rule from [OjibweMorph/xfst/phonology.xfst](https://github.com/ELF-Lab/OjibweMorph/xfst/phonology.xfst):
 ```